japila-books/apache-spark-internals/docs/configuration-properties.md

 Tracks whether Tungsten memory will be allocated on the JVM heap or off-heap (using `sun.misc.Unsafe`).

-If enabled, <<spark.memory.offHeap.size, spark.memory.offHeap.size>> has to be xref:memory:MemoryManager.adoc#tungstenMemoryMode[greater than 0].
+If enabled, <<spark.memory.offHeap.size, spark.memory.offHeap.size>> has to be memory:MemoryManager.md#tungstenMemoryMode[greater than 0].

-Used when MemoryManager is requested for xref:memory:MemoryManager.adoc#tungstenMemoryMode[tungstenMemoryMode].
+Used when MemoryManager is requested for memory:MemoryManager.md#tungstenMemoryMode[tungstenMemoryMode].

 == [[spark.shuffle.file.buffer]] spark.shuffle.file.buffer